 Figure 14.1 The effect of environmental change on the evolution of the lung.
-The genes involved in the development and phylogeny of the lung are aligned according to both processes, and are regressed against major environmental upheavals, as follows: [1] antimicrobial peptides; [2] vitamin D receptor; [3] type IV collagen; [4] glucocorticoid receptor; [5] 11β-hydroxysteroid dehydrogenase; [6] β-adrenergic receptor; [7] adipocyte differentiation related protein; [8] leptin; [9] leptin receptor; [10] parathyroid hormone-related protein; [11] surfactant protein B; [12] increased salinity; [13] waterto-land transition; [14] atmospheric oxygen swings up and down during the Phanerozoic eon.
+The genes involved in the development and phylogeny of the lung are aligned according to both processes, and are regressed against major environmental upheavals, as follows: [1] antimicrobial peptides; [2] vitamin D receptor; [3] type IV collagen; [4] glucocorticoid receptor; [5] 11β-hydroxysteroid dehydrogenase; [6] β-adrenergic receptor; [7] adipocyte differentiation related protein; [8] leptin; [9] leptin receptor; [10] parathyroid hormone-related protein; [11] surfactant protein B; [12] increased salinity; [13] water-to-land transition; [14] atmospheric oxygen swings up and down during the Phanerozoic eon.

-receptors known to have occurred during that transition: the parathyroid hormonerelated protein receptor (PTHrPR), the $\beta$ -adrenergic receptor ( $\beta$ AR), and the glucocorticoid receptor (GR).
+receptors known to have occurred during that transition: the parathyroid hormonerelated protein receptor (PTHrPR), the β -adrenergic receptor (β AR), and the glucocorticoid receptor (GR).
 The first of these may have duplicated because it is pleiotropic for air breathing, skeletal support, and the skin as a barrier, all of which were obviously necessary for terrestrial adaptation.
 And experimentally, if you delete the PTHrP gene from a developing mouse, it results in structural and functional deficits in the lung (no alveoli), bone (failure to calcify), and skin (immature barrier), consistent with all of the aforementioned phenotypes.

 The literature would have us think that these genetic mutations occurred by chance alone in association with the WLT because they are not thought of within both an ecologic and a biologic context, instead resorting to the random mutation and selection dictated by Darwinian evolution.
 But that is far from the case, since vascular shear in response to physiologic stress can cause genetic mutations and duplications.
-That interrelationship is of particular interest regarding the microvascular beds of visceral organs, because the shearing effects would occur within the structural-functional contexts of specific biologic constraints caused by specific factors in the environment, the internal physiologic "niches" of cells and tissues serving as functions formed by evolution going all the way back to the unicellular origins of vertebrate evolution.
-And as such, stresses would tend to select for specific adaptive changes over evolutionary time (or the lineage would go extinct) - what Darwinian evolutionists refer to euphemistically as "survival of the fittest," though now with specific, mechanistically testable hypotheses.
+That interrelationship is of particular interest regarding the microvascular beds of visceral organs, because the shearing effects would occur within the structural-functional contexts of specific biologic constraints caused by specific factors in the environment, the internal physiologic "niches" of cells and tissues serving as functions formed by evolution going would tend to select for specific adaptive changes over evolutionary time (or the lineage would go extinct) - what Darwinian evolutionists refer to euphemistically as "survival of the fittest," though now with specific, mechanistically testable hypotheses.